Dutch leader apologizes for Netherlands’ role in slave trade

 Dutch ministers fanned out Monday to discuss the issue in Suriname and former colonies that make up the Kingdom of the Netherlands — Aruba, Curacao and Sint Maarten as well as three Caribbean islands that are officially special municipalities in the Netherlands, Bonaire, Sint Eustatius and Saba.

-The government has said that the year starting July 1, 2023, will be a slavery memorial year in which the country “will pause to reflect on this painful history.
-And on how this history still plays a negative role in the lives of many today.”
+In Suriname, , the small South American nation where Dutch plantation owners generated huge profits through the use of enslaved labor, the largest opposition party, NDP, condemned the Dutch government for failing to adequately consult descendants of enslaved people in the country.
+Activists in the country say that what’s really needed is compensation.

-That was underscored earlier this month when an independent investigation found widespread racism at the Dutch Foreign Ministry and its diplomatic outposts around the world.
+“The NDP therefore expresses its disapproval of this unilateral decision-making process and notes that the Netherlands is comfortably taking on the role of the mother country again,” the party said in a statement.

-In Suriname, the small South American nation where Dutch plantation owners generated huge profits through the use of enslaved labor, activists and officials say they have not been asked for input, and that’s a reflection of a Dutch colonial attitude.
-What’s really needed, they say, is compensation.
+The year starting July 1, 2023, will be a slavery memorial year in which the Netherlands “will pause to reflect on this painful history.
+And on how this history still plays a negative role in the lives of many today,” the government says.

 The Dutch first became involved in the trans-Atlantic slave trade in the late 1500s and became a major trader in the mid-1600s.
 Eventually, the Dutch West India Company became the largest trans-Atlantic slave trader, said Karwan Fatah-Black, an expert in Dutch colonial history and an assistant professor at Leiden University.